privacyidea/privacyidea/doc/policies/enrollment.rst

 These tokens then need to be verified during enrollment.
 This is supported for HOTP, TOTP, Email and SMS tokens.

-In this case after enrolling the token the user is queried to enter a valid OTP value.
+In this case after enrolling the token the user is prompted to enter a valid OTP value.
 This way the system can verify, that the user has successfully enrolled the token.